sarfata/sarfata.github.com/ham/minima.md

  - Join the [Minima mailing list](http://www.phonestack.com/farhan/minima.html) (Subscription form at the top of the page)
  - Read [the official Wiki](http://hfsignals.org) for the Minima and Radiono (the name given to the software)
+ - Take a look at [Mark G0MGX](http://g0mgx.blogspot.co.uk) blog.
+He has lots of great articles on building the Minima.

 ### My minima